chris-derman03/Frequency-Sort/demo.md

     # O(r + n)
     # It looks like there is nesting (so it should be O(rn)), but the inner loop will ALWAYS
     # run n times.
-So the time complexity of this part matter only on which of r or n is larger.
+So the time complexity of this part matters only on which of r or n is larger.
     for v in freqs.keys():

         # O(frequency of this element)